spencerhcheng/holberton-system_engineering-devops/w3/d2/lecture_notes.md

 How do we fix these issues?
 In both cases we loose our original context for `this`.
 The answer is that we must `bind` the correct `this` to the function.
 What the hell does that mean though?
-In other words, we must explicity tell JavaScript what value of `this` will be in those function.
+In other words, we must explicitly tell JavaScript what value of `this` will be in those function.
 That is done with the `Function.prototype.bind(thisContext)` method.
 It is a method that exists on every function, and the argument we pass in as `thisContext` will be what `this` evaluates to when the function is called.